top of page

 https://www.epa.gov/uic/class-ii-oil-and-gas-related-injection-wells

 Enhanced oil recovery is the practice of pushing fluids consisting of brine, freshwater, steam, polymers or carbon dioxide down into oil-bearing formations to recover residual oil.
 One substance goes down, another substance comes up.
-Geologic CO 2 sequestration is, we hope and pray, one-way.
+The kind of geologic CO 2 sequestration proposed under Benton County is, we hope and pray, one-way.
 The CO 2 is injected with the expectation that it stays put until the end of time.
 Enhanced Oil Recovery and Geologic CO 2 Sequestration are NOT the same thing.
 They are treated very differently by the EPA and have their own EPA permit class designations.
-If they were very similar, I assume the EPA would classify them as IIa and IIb.
-But this is not the case, the EPA permits them as class II and class VI.
-Lumping these two practices in together and trying to pass then off as being the same thing is, at best, disingenuous.
-But let’s face it, if you want to talk people into going along with something that seems experimental and risky, it sounds better if you can claim a safety track record of five decades rather than five years.
+The EPA permits them as class II and class VI.
+The CO 2 injection BP has proposed to do in Benton County requires the EPA class VI permit and the first class VI permit issued by the US EPA has been active for less than ten years.

 bottom of page